 Her work with Re-imagining Migration includes: (1) Collaborating in a youth participatory action research (yPAR) project with a Re-imagining Migration Fellow at a diverse Northeastern school site during 2018-2019 to evaluate the efficacy of using the migration narratives application, Moving Stories, as part of a school-wide program to promote an inclusive learning environment for immigrant-origin students and positive youth development (e.g., empathy, perspective-taking, civic engagement); (2) Leading the development and pilot of the Immigrant Student Climate Assessment (ISCA) that can be used to determine how inclusive (or not) learning environments are for immigrant-origin students since 2019; and (3) Documenting the civic impact of the upcoming election by exploring how immigrant-origin youth make meaning of the 2020 election through The 2020 Project.

-Marcelo Suárez-Orozco is the Wasserman Dean at the UCLA Graduate School of Education and Information Studies (GSEIS) and co-founder of Re-imagining Migration.
+Marcelo Suárez-Orozco is the Chancellor at the University of Massachusetts, Boston and co-founder of Re-imagining Migration.
 He is a psychological anthropologist.
 His research on globalization, education, and mass migration has been published in award-winning books by Harvard University Press, Stanford University Press, University of California Press, Cambridge University Press, New York University Press, and multiple scholarly journals.
 At Harvard, the Dean served as the Thomas Professor of Education and founding Member of the Executive Committee of the David Rockefeller Center for Latin American Studies.
 At NYU he was the Courtney Sale Ross University Professor.
 He has held fellowships at Stanford’s Center for Advanced Study and Princeton’s Institute for Advanced Study.
 He has been Visiting Professor at the École des Hautes Études en Sciences Sociales, the University of Barcelona & Catholic University of Leuven.
 In January of 2018, His Holiness Pope Francis appointed Dean Suárez-Orozco to the Pontifical Academy of Social Sciences.

 To send us snail mail we are located at 50 Milk St, 15th Floor, Boston, MA 02109.